pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/extension-features.md

 ## Features

 Features or preview features (as the Azure DevOps UI presents it) is a mechanism which makes selective enabling or disabling of certain features.
-Microsoft uses it mostly to introduce preview elements and allow users to opt-out of them in case they cause a problem or the users don't like it.
+Microsoft uses it mostly to introduce preview elements and allow users to opt-in to try them out, or opt-out in case they are unwanted for any reason.

 Extensions can use the same features menu and include their capabilities in the list.
 The Flexible Approvals extension does so, which allows you to control what you/your project/your organization want to use and what should be hidden.